-From: Kathryn Carssow < kcarssow@live.com > Sent: Friday, December 9, 2022 3:21 PM content is safe and were expecting the communication.

-To: G\Notify\AssemblyClerk < G\Notify\AssemblyClerk@kpb.us > Subject: <EXTERNAL-SENDER>Gravel Pit Ordinance 2022-36
+From: Kathryn Carssow <kcarssow@live.com> Sent: Friday, December 9, 2022 3:21 PM To: G\Notify\AssemblyClerk <G\Notify\AssemblyClerk@kpb.us> Subject: <EXTERNAL-SENDER>Gravel Pit Ordinance 2022-36

 CAUTION: This email originated from outside of the KPB system.
-Please use caution when responding or
+Please use caution when responding or providing information.
+Do not click on links or open attachments unless you recognize the sender, know the content is safe and were expecting the communication.